drivelling-spinel/tartar/README.md

    distribution into SHIMS directory where TARTAR is found.

 4. Drop INTMAPNR.WAD (required step!) found in GOODIES\OLIACYM directory
-   of the distribution and place itnto the same same directory as TARTAR.EXE.
+   of the distribution and place into the same same directory as TARTAR.EXE.
    For example:

    C:\GAMES\TARTAR\